covalenthq/refiner/README.md

 ```

 The block processor takes the block specimen, runs it through the stateless evm tool (server) and gives the block result.
-Another way by which we can achieve the transformation is by calling `push_bsps_to_process` from the event listner.
+Another way by which we can achieve the transformation is by calling `push_bsps_to_process` from the event listener.

 ```elixir
 iex(1)> Rudder.ProofChain.BlockSpecimenEventListener.push_bsps_to_process(["1_16582405_7f85dc42062468a6bbe420ae4fe4455b9c2423b798a6031f8ea7826997046907_402705672e34a250dcc798bb9ae3a14593e7cdc49750d57ef6018100503f3024"])